Summer is the end the 2018-2019 award year. If you pan to register at least half time for summer 2019, please send an email to email@example.com

 - If students are currently on financial aid warning, probation or denial and they request summer aid, their file is on HOLD until spring grades are posted and OSFA can confirm if the student has met requirements to be cleared.
 If the student has not met the requirements, they will go on denial (or remain on denial if already there), and not be eligible for summer federal aid.

 - Due to the timing of final grade posting for spring semester, students currently on warning, probation or denial will not have their summer aid processed and paid out in time for the FIRST summer disbursement.
-For those students who have filed their summer aid application by the April 1 priority processing deadline, aid will be processed as soon as possible following the completion of the SAP review.

 - Please note: Students who successfully complete Summer I term while on denial, are NOT eligible for federal aid for Summer II term – they are on denial for the entire Summer semester.